Fax: Typical characteristics

 Group 3 fax machines transfer one or a few printed or handwritten pages per minute in black-and-white (bitonal) at a resolution of 204×98 (normal) or 204×196 (fine) dots per square inch.
 The transfer rate is 14.4 kbit/s or higher for modems and some fax machines, but fax machines support speeds beginning with 2400 bit/s and typically operate at 9600 bit/s.
 The transferred image formats are called ITU-T (formerly CCITT) fax group 3 or 4.
 Group 3 faxes have the suffix .g3 and the MIME type image/g3fax.

 The most basic fax mode transfers in black and white only.
 The original page is scanned in a resolution of 1728 pixels/line and 1145 lines/page (for A4).
 The resulting raw data is compressed using a modified Huffman code optimized for written text, achieving average compression factors of around 20.
 Typically a page needs 10 s for transmission, instead of about three minutes for the same uncompressed raw data of 1728×1145 bits at a speed of 9600 bit/s.
 The compression method uses a Huffman codebook for run lengths of black and white runs in a single scanned line, and it can also use the fact that two adjacent scanlines are usually quite similar, saving bandwidth by encoding only the differences.

 Fax classes denote the way fax programs interact with fax hardware.
 Available classes include Class 1, Class 2, Class 2.0 and 2.1, and Intel CAS.
 Many modems support at least class 1 and often either Class 2 or Class 2.0.
 Which is preferable to use depends on factors such as hardware, software, modem firmware, and expected use.

 Printing process

-Fax machines from the 1970s to the 1990s often used direct thermal printers with rolls of thermal paper as their printing technology, but since the mid-1990s there has been a transition towards plain-paper faxes: thermal transfer printers, inkjet printers and laser printers.
+Fax machines from the 1970s to the 1990s often used direct thermal printers with rolls of thermal paper as their printing technology, but in the mid-1990s a transition was made towards plain-paper faxes: thermal transfer printers, inkjet printers and laser printers.